ckcollab/chin-up/README.md

 Totally.

 It's not meant to be for one specific goal, but all of my goals boiled down to their most basic components.
-"Am I motivated" at this point is the biggest question I ask myself every day.
+"Am I motivated" is the biggest question I ask myself every day.
 Ever since my family has left I'm having a hard time feeling any worth or contribution to society.

-Sometimes it feels like even if I got a world record, made a million dollar idea come to fruition, or wrote some amazingly novel programming library I'd still feel unhappy.
+Sometimes it feels like even if I got a world record, made a million dollar idea come to fruition, or wrote some amazing novel programming library I'd still feel unhappy.
 That's why I need to start worrying about these metrics.

 Tracking